mohammaditabassumkhatib-oss/mohammaditabassumkhatib-oss/README.md

 # 💫 About Me:
-AI&ML Graduate.<br>~ I'm looking to collaborate on building AI Tools and models.<br>~ I'm working on building a PDF-based AI study assistant using a beginner-level RAG pipeline.<br>~ The focus is on document ingestion, chunking, retrieval, and grounding LLM outputs in source text.<br>
+AI&ML Graduate.<br>~ I'm looking to collaborate on building AI Tools and models.<br>~ A PDF-based AI study assistant using a beginner-level RAG pipeline.<br>~ The focus is on document ingestion, chunking, retrieval, and grounding LLM outputs in source text.<br>

 ## 🌐 Socials: